-The Group is a provider of CBILS and CLBILS, and further detail is provided in the Business Finance section on page 27.
+The Group is a provider of CBILS and CLBILS, and further detail is provided in the Business Finance section on page 27 of the Annual Report and Accounts.

 The Bank of England has maintained the Base Rate at 0.1%, the level that has been in place since the outset of the crisis.
 In addition, in November, the Bank's Monetary Policy Committee ('MPC') increased its government bond-buying programme by a further £150 billion, taking total government bond purchases to £875 billion and total quantitative easing to £895 billion.